 In the dialog box, enter login.salesforce.com as the login URL.
 Remove unnecessary letters from Login URL parameter.

 Give your connection a descriptive name and select Create Connection.

 To validate the user permission, make sure to use Salesforce to validate:

-Authority: check the Salesforce import integration connection steps.
+Authority: check the Salesforce export integration connection steps.